mslinn/sbt-ethereum-docs/gitbook/overview.md

   3. Compile and run Scala programs that execute Solidity programs using functionality provided by `sbt-ethereum`.
      This is particularly useful when integrating Solidity into existing infrastructure.

+All projects based on `sbt-ethereum`, including `eth-command-line`, share a common database on the local machine, so they have equal access to Ethereum wallets and imported contract ABIs.
+When you deploy your smart contracts, their ABIs and other meta-information will be added to the local machine's database, so a permanent record will exist of all the contracts you work.

 ## Prerequisites
   1. A Java 8 runtime environment must be installed.
     If your machine does not already have one installed, you can download a